-- A premises is an eligible residential premises or commercial premises for activity 5.2 if- - (a) the premises is a residential premises as defined in the eligible activities determination; or - (b) the premises is a business premises as defined in the eligible activities determination; and - (c) the product or products are purchased by a resident of the ACT - Note The retailer can determine purchaser eligibility with a signed declaration from a purchaser that demonstrates their eligibility.
+- (1) A premises is an eligible residential premises or commercial premises for activity 5.2 if- - (a) the premises is a residential premises as defined in the eligible activities determination; or - (b) the premises is a business premises as defined in the eligible activities determination; and - (c) the product or products are purchased by a resident of the ACT

+Note The retailer can determine purchaser eligibility with a signed declaration from a purchaser that demonstrates their eligibility.
 A retailer is not required to sight photographic ID or rates notices.

-- (1) The minimum specifications for activities under this part to be a compliant eligible activity are the minimum activity performance specifications in Schedule 5 Part 5.2 section 2 of the eligible activities determination and the provisions in this Part of this code, as relevant to the activity. - (2) The installed product must meet the installed product requirements Schedule 5 Part 5.2, section 3 of the eligible activities determination.
+- (1) The minimum specifications for activities under this part to be a compliant eligible activity are the minimum activity performance specifications in Schedule 5 Part 5.2 section 2 of the eligible activities determination and the provisions in this Part of this code, as relevant to the activity. - (2) The installed product must meet the installed product requirements Schedule 5 Part 5.2, section 3 of the eligible activities determination activities and have a minimum warranty period of 2 years.

-- (1) The abatement factor must be calculated in accordance with Schedule 5, Part 5.2 section 5 of the eligible activities determination. - Note The abatement factor can be calculated for each eligible refrigerator and freezer sold by a retailer prior to any sales.
+(1) The abatement factor must be calculated in accordance with Schedule 5, Part 5.2 section 5 of the eligible activities determination.